bibendovsky/lgvidsubs/README.txt

 Compilation
 -----------

-You need Visual Studio 2012 or higher (express/full) to compile the project.
+You need Visual Studio 2013 or higher (express/full) to compile the project.

+Dependencies:
-Also, the project depends on the Microsoft DirectX SDK (June 2010) Expected to be installed in
+1) Microsoft DirectX SDK (June 2010) headers and libraries.
-  "c:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\".
+2) FFMpeg 2.2.1 (or higher) headers and static libraries.

 Configuration options for "cam_ext.cfg"